 One such recipient of a Windmill microloan is Calgary veterinarian Dr. Eva Hadzima, who came to Canada from Slovakia.
 The experienced doctor struggled to afford the exams that are required to secure Canadian veterinarian credentials.
 “I was thrilled that Windmill would lend me this money,” said Dr. Hadzima.
 “It showed that Canada had confidence in me, and it allowed me to focus on my goal and establish my career again.”

 Another Windmill beneficiary is Mississauga dentist Dr. Mohamed Aly.
 He came to Canada from Egypt, where he had practiced dentistry.
-Affording the exams and licensing required to practise here, however, was daunting.
+But he found it daunting to afford the exams and licensing to practise here.
 He now practises and teaches dentistry.

 “I was a newcomer to Canada with no credit history,” said Dr. Aly.
 “Support from Windmill helped fulfill my dream of continuing my career in Canada.”